berthubert/knmi-precipitation-radar-scripts/README.md

 If you are into Python, [h5py](https://www.h5py.org/) works well with the KNMI data and with Matplotlib.

-In [knmi-precip-radar-script.ipynb] you'll find a simple file that reads an hour of data from the KNMI API using the operational test key, and turns that into this fun animation:
+In [knmi-precip-radar-script.ipynb](knmi-precip-radar-script.ipynb) you'll find a simple Jupyter notebook that reads an hour of data from the KNMI API using the operational test key, and turns that into this fun animation: